dessa-oss/atlas/examples/example_configs/README.md

 Allowed values for `offline_mode` are `OFFLINE`.
 Setting any other value is the same as leaving it unset.
 If unset, the `run.sh` will check for internet access before performing a `pip install`.
 If this check fails, the `run.sh` will set `offline_mode` to `OFFLINE`.
 If it succeeds, pip will be allowed to access the internet as necessary in order to download any python packages specified in your `requirements.txt`.

+Keep in mind that if offline mode is set (either by you or by the `run.sh`) and pip finds a package in your `requirements.txt` that is not already on your system, job execution will correctly terminate with an error written to stderr.

 ### example run_script_environment

 The below is for the case where you want `DEBUG`-level logging for `run.sh` processes and online mode: